apache/openwhisk/tools/vagrant/README.md

 # Resume Vagrant VM to have fun again
   vagrant up

+# Do not restart via Virtual Box, use Vagrant reload to have share directory $HOME/openwhisk
+  vagrant reload

 # Read the help for wsk CLI
   vagrant ssh -- wsk -h